brson/solana-move-demo/README.md

 which will entail locating the corresponding omve bytecode for rbpf programs;
 and to call programs directly from the CLI, which will require the same, plus introspection and reflection on the interface of the program.

+There are two features demonstrated here that are feasible with Move but not with plain Solana:

+- Calling arbitrary programs from the CLI, introspecting the called program to get argument types
+- Calling dependencies without access to any of their source code, again by using the bytecode.